rsalmei/alive-progress/README.md

 ## Master it

-- `items` can be any iterable, like for example a queryset;
+- `items` can be any iterable, like for example, a queryset;
 - the first argument of the `alive_bar` is the expected total, like `qs.count()` for querysets, `len(items)` for iterables with length, or even a static number;
 - the call `bar()` is what makes the bar go forward — you usually call it in every iteration, just after finishing an item;
 - if you call `bar()` too much (or too few at the end), the bar will graphically render that deviation from the expected `total`, making it very easy to notice overflows and underflows;